-After months at home away from sports, athletes can start to look forward to returning to doing what they love again!
-As states begin to reopen, sports practices and games are beginning to resume.
+As we continue to navigate the current pandemic, athletes, coaches and teams alike have been closely monitoring whether or not they’ll be able to return to their sport.
 Many athletes may find themselves excited to return to sports but are they physically ready to jump right back in?
-These are some considerations for athletes, parents and coaches as they return to sports after this break.
+These are some considerations for athletes, parents and coaches should they be allowed to return to sports after this break.

 Depending on your sport, you may have been able to continue to practice during quarantine to some extent.
 On the other hand, some sports require specific equipment and adequate space to practice and train (i.e. gymnastics and swimming.)
 Due to these requirements, these athletes could not practice as easily during this time.
 Many teams and gyms provided their athletes with home workouts to maintain strength and conditioning during quarantine.
 However, this may not be enough for each individual athlete.
 Without consistent training, tissues may become weakened leading to injuries and more time away from the sport.
 A strategic approach will help athletes avoid injury, reduce frustration, and effectively and efficiently return the athlete back to training at their previous level.